aws-samples/aws-mlu-explain/code/parcel-mlu-explain-starter/README.md

-This repo holds code for the MLU-Explain visual essay: A Visual Introduction to Double Descent.

-To view the essay, first clone the repo, then:
+This repo holds a starter template using `parcel` to bundle article ocntent.

 ```
 # install libraries